pockethost/pockethost/packages/dashboard/src/routes/(static)/docs/server-side-pocketbase-antipattern/+page.md

 However, even in these cases, consider whether the functionality could be implemented using PocketBase's native features first.

+## Further Reading

+Gani also posted about this on the PocketBase site: [JS SSR - issues and recommendations when interacting with PocketBase](https://github.com/pocketbase/pocketbase/discussions/5313)

 ## Conclusion

 PocketBase is designed to be a complete backend solution with built-in security and extensibility.
 Adding an additional server layer often complicates the architecture unnecessarily.
 Before implementing server-side PocketBase access, consider whether you can: